supreet11agrawal/Proposal/Proposal.md

 Summing up, on an average I would be able to give 40-50 hours per week in the period of GSoC.

+__Other Commitments__

+None.
+I understand GSoC is a full time project and any other work parallel to project might reduce efficiency.
+Thus, I will keep myself focused by working with Sympy only.

 ### Post GSOC period

 I will continue my work in Sympy and on the stats module and work on introducing new Stochastic Processes.
 I would also work upon increasing robustness of the module and improving the multivariate distributions.

 Post GSoC, one important thing which can be changed is to make unevaluated version of `probability`.
 This can be understood as `Integral` which is the unevaluated version of `integrate`. `doit()` will be used to evaluate the probability explicity in this case.
-This approach was a result of discussion with [Mr. Fransesco Bonazzi](https://github.com/Upabjojr) and I am quite excited to work upon this.
+This approach was a result of discussion with [Mr. Francesco Bonazzi](https://github.com/Upabjojr) and I am quite excited to work upon this.

 ## Contributions to Sympy
 ### Pull requests